NickKnobbe/limitless/README.md

 # limitless
 Limitless is a custom securities trading management software.
-Limitless is used to backtest execute and monitor trading strategies, as well as backtest trading strategies on historical stock data.
+Limitless is used to execute and monitor trading strategies, as well as backtest trading strategies on historical stock data.

 All code contained in this repository is the original work of Nick Knobbe.